aseemdandgaval/aseemdandgaval.github.io/index.md

 ### Food Calorie Estimator
 * Implemented an object detection model (YOLOv5) for 20 different food items with 98.9% accuracy.
-* Calculated calories of food items by finding it’s mass and volume occupied in bounding cuboid using the reference object in two optical views with food items having less than 10% error with respect to ground truth.[GitHub](https://github.com/aseemdandgaval/Food-Calorie-Estimator))
+* Calculated calories of food items by finding it’s mass and volume occupied in bounding cuboid using the reference object in two optical views with food items having less than 10% error with respect to ground truth.
+[GitHub]((https://github.com/aseemdandgaval/Food-Calorie-Estimator))
 <br/><br/>

 ### Harry Potter Analysis
 * Extracted and filtered relationships of all characters from Harry Potter books using NER.
 * Created network graphs, identified groups of characters using community detection, and tracked the importance of all characters over the entire series of books.
-[GitHub](https://github.com/aseemdandgaval/Harry-Potter-Analysis))
+[GitHub]((https://github.com/aseemdandgaval/Harry-Potter-Analysis))
 <br/><br/>